 Now it’s YOUR turn to take out your pressure cooker and cook some Pressure Cooker Turkey Legs and Turkey Gravy!

-- Prepare the turkey legs: Season the turkey legs with generous amount of kosher salt and ground black pepper.
+Prepare Turkey Legs: Season the turkey legs with generous amount of kosher salt and ground black pepper.

+Saute onion and garlic: Press cancel button, then Sauté button.
 Add the sliced onion and stir.
 Add a pinch of kosher salt and ground black pepper to season if you like.
 Cook the onions for roughly one minute until soften.
-Add garlic, then stir for 30 seconds until fragrance.
+Add garlic, then stir for 30 seconds until fragrant.